 Results / Conclusion

-The simple electric motor spins when it is spins in the right direction but when it spins in opposite direction it fails to spin.
+The simple electric motor spins when it is spun in the right direction but when it spins in opposite direction it fails to spin.